stephanoparaskeva/wdi-project-4-infinite/README.md

 * A coin index with data that updates more regularly, as currently it is the daily prices.

 ### Key Learnings:

+This project was a very holistic learning experience for myself.
+Full of realisations on how to do things better in the future.
+It has taught me the necessity of a robust back-end architecture, as I learned fast that having a stronger foundation would have reduced and refactored a lot of work that should not have been required later on.
+It taught me further, how to truly utilise my basic programming tools.
+Dealing with such vast amounts of data meant that I repetitively got to use the stretch of my knowledge.
+Map, reduce, filter, sort.
+Constantly writing code and then re-writing after finding a better solution.
+And lastly this project put my team-working ability to the test.
+As the challenges were big, myself and my teammate had to become closer and really scrutinise each others work, while pushing each other to achieve more.
+Overall I enjoyed working on this project a lot and will carry what I learned over to what I work on next.